kareniel/awesome-evm-security/README.md

 - [Gnosis Safe](https://docs.gnosis-safe.io) - Multi-sig.
 Require multiple team members to confirm every transaction in order to execute it, which helps prevent unauthorized access to company crypto
 - [Forta](https://docs.forta.network/) - Community-based runtime security network for smart contracts

-# Governance
+# Guides
-- [SAFT Agreements](https://saftproject.com/) - A commercial instrument used to convey rights in tokens prior to the development of the tokens’ functionality
+- [CryptoSec.info](https://cryptosec.info/) - Information to help beginners learn how to protect their funds against hackers and scammers
+- [How to become a smart contract auditor](https://cmichel.io/how-to-become-a-smart-contract-auditor/) - Frequently asked questions that are related to auditing and auditors can get their first job

 # Tooling
 - [Dapp tools](https://dapp.tools/) - Unixy command line tools and smart contract libraries for Ethereum smart contract development